Skip to contents

 data

 A tibble or data frame.
-Required columns: ID, Output.
+Required columns: ID, Input Output.
 The ID column contains the unique names/codes used to identify each individual/task (or batch of data).
-The Output column specifies the observed values (the response variable).
-The data frame can also provide as many inputs as desired, with no constraints on the column names.
+The Input column corresponds to observed locations (an explanatory variable).
+The Output column specifies the associated observed values (the response variable).
+The data frame can also provide as many additional inputs as desired, with no constraints on the column names.

 size_grid